five-over-four/color_steganographer/README.md

 Example: to encode *two* messages, `file1.txt` and `file2.txt`, use `python stegano.py image.png -i file1.txt -s 2 -o 0` and `python stegano.py image.png -i file1.txt -s 2 -o 1` (with optional bit levels) and decode using `python stegano.py encoded.png -d -s 2 -o 0` and `python stegano.py encoded.png -d -s 2 -o 1`.
 The downside is the reduction of storage per offset channel, you'll have to calculate the storage manually.

 ## Help
-    usage: Simple Binary Steganography Tool [-h] [-i TEXTFILE] [-t MESSAGE] [-d] [-b BITS_PER_PIXEL] [-s N] [-o K] [-a] filename
+    usage: Steganography Tool [-h] [-i TEXTFILE] [-t MESSAGE] [-d] [-b BITS_PER_PIXEL] [-s N] [-o K] [-a] filename

     Encode and decode a message into and from the colour channels of an image.

     positional arguments:
-    filename              Name of the image file.
+    filename              Name of an image file.

     options:
     -h, --help            show this help message and exit -i TEXTFILE, --input TEXTFILE
-                            Encode the contents of a text file into the image.
+                            Contents of this file will be encoded into the image.
     -t MESSAGE, --type MESSAGE
                             Type directly to encode a message into the image file.
     -d, --decode          Read a message from the image file.
     -b BITS_PER_PIXEL, --bitlevel BITS_PER_PIXEL
                             Store n bits per pixel.
-Higher = less discreet, as the colours are represented in fewer bits.
+1-8.
+Higher = more storage, less discreet, more colour data lost.
-    -s N, --skipping N    Skip all but every Nth pixel in the encoding process.
-0 to populate the image evenly (default).
+    -s N, --skipping N    Encode to every Nth pixel.
+0 to populate the image evenly.
-    -o K, --offset K      Start encoding at the Kth pixel, allows for multiple messages per image, assuming you use the
+    -o K, --offset K      Start encoding at the Kth pixel, allows for multiple messages per image, assuming you use the same skipping number (>1).
-                            same skipping number.
     -a, --analyze         Tries to automatically find an encoded message and its settings.

 ## Method of steganography used